crwhite21/azuredevopslabs/labs/vsts/nodejs/readme.md

 ## Overview

-In this lab, we will present a scenario where Visual Studio Team Services (VSTS) can enable Node.js developers with continuous integration and deployment features.
+In this lab, we will present a scenario where Azure DevOps can enable Node.js developers with continuous integration and deployment features.
 The scenario demonstrates how a Node.js developer using [Visual Studio Code](http://code.visualstudio.com) and various Azure-related VS Code extensions to create a new Azure App Service and use Git-based deployment.
-You'll learn how a Node.js developer can use VSTS to ensure that their code is deployed automatically to an Azure App Service when code is committed to a VSTS Git repository.
+You'll learn how a Node.js developer can use Azure DevOps to ensure that their code is deployed automatically to an Azure App Service when code is committed to an Azure DevOps Git repository.

 ## Prerequisites

-1. If you don't already have a Visual Studio Dev Essentials and Visual Studio Team Services account, create one at [my.visualstudio.com](http://my.visualstudio.com).
 1. If you don't already have an Azure subscription, create one [here](https://azure.microsoft.com/en-us/free/).
 1. Install Git if you don't already have it installed.
 1. Install Node.js either by using the downloadable installers from [Node.js](https://nodejs.org) or using various command-line tools.
 Mac users can install Node.js using [Homebrew](https://brew.sh/) using the command `brew install node`.